stldsa/site/README.md

 ### Code formatting

-Use [black](https://github.com/psf/black) in your IDE to automatically format your code according to the project standards each time you save your code.
-Black automatically comes with the Python extension for VS Code and should come preconfigured according to the `.vscode` configuration file that comes with this repo.
-Installing **pre-commit** ensures your code is black-formatted before committing any code:
+Use [Black](https://github.com/psf/black) in your IDE to automatically format your code according to Black's strict standards each time you save your code.
+Black automatically comes with the Python extension for VS Code and should come preconfigured according to the `.vscode` file that comes with this repo.

+> *Optional*: Install **pre-commit** to ensure your code is black-formatted before each of your commits (this should be redundant assuming you're already running Black in the first place):

     pre-committ install